tsasser05/cpp-rest-api/README.md

   - Phone: Matches full number or 3-digit area code.
   - Example: `GET /records?first_name=John&phone=123`.

+## Load Contacts

+- load_contacts.sh will generate 100 contacts to insert.
+Use this as you will.

 ## Notes

 - **Data Storage**: In-memory only; data is lost on server restart.